 "You can have either small government with fewer handouts or a low minimum wage, but you can't have both."

 The dilemmas outlined above clearly neglect at least one additional option: for the first, a Constitutional scholar may contend that he is pro-American by declaring unconstitutional the war in the Middle East; for the second, a skilled economist could easily describe a near-infinite set of alternatives which could conceivably partner with a retracted form of government to enable an appreciation of real wages for these former low-wage workers.
 In the end, however, there always exists an additional option which will often reside just beyond our capacity to recognize it.
-In the way that words often appear to be at the tip of our tongues, we cannot possibly unilaterally remember all of the details pertaining to any situation, so we prune our memories to concepts and extremes.
+In the way that words often appear to be at the tip of our tongues, we cannot possibly independently remember all of the details pertaining to any situation, so we prune our memories to heuristics, concepts and extremes.
 This results in fallacious and incomplete thinking.
 By the way, who was the original host of Family Feud?

-There are infinite examples of these behavioral responses to interpersonal, inter-environmental circumstances which personally warrant the individual’s actions.
-There may be, however, no specific facet of hyperconscious awareness which allows the individual to actively manipulate or “choose” his course beyond the relative scale of comparability afforded to him by his present circumstances and his inertial, marginal-advantage-seeking disposition toward self-preservation through effortful, expensive value-added behaviors: these are the means toward common ends which include scaled subsistence across varied quantities and qualities, spanning diet, personal and proprietary aesthetics, expectation or transference of opinion, and countless specific subsets of broadly reputation- and welfare-focused outcomes.
+There are infinite examples of these behavioral responses to interpersonal, inter-environmental circumstances which personally and circumstantially warrant the individual’s actions.
+There may be, however, no specific facet of hyperconscious acuity which allows the individual to actively manipulate or “choose” his course beyond the relative scale of comparability afforded to him by his present circumstances and his inertial, marginal-advantage-seeking disposition toward self-preservation through effortful, expensive value-added behaviors: these are the means toward common ends which include scaled subsistence across varied quantities and qualities, spanning diet, personal and proprietary aesthetics, expectation or transference of opinion, and countless specific subsets of broadly reputation- and welfare-focused outcomes.